getporter/porter/docs/content/docs.md

 ---
-title: Porter Docs
+title: Porter Documentation
 description: All the magic of Porter explained
 ---

 Porter is an open source project that lets you package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command.

+> 🚧 This is documentation for the most recent stable Porter release.
+Go to our [v1 prerelease docs](https://release-v1.porter.sh/docs/), if you are using a v1 prerelease of Porter.

 ## Explore documentation

-Porter has a lot of documentation and we're in the process of reorganizing and updating it.
+Porter has a lot of documentation, and we're in the process of reorganizing and updating it.
 We welcome [contributions](/contribute/) from the community.

 ## Quicklinks